-To provide Integrated Services for IP applications, we can envis age the following scenario:
+To provide Integrated Services for IP applications, we can envisage the following scenario:

-- a service-level is defined (e.g. within an administrative domain or, with global scope, by the Internet community).
-The definition of the service-level includes all the service semantics; descriptions of how packets should be treated within the network, how the application should inject traffic into the network as well as how the service should be policed.
-Knowledge of the service semantics must be available within routers and within applications - an application makes a request for service invocation using the service interface and a signalling protocol.
+• an application makes a request for service invocation using the service interface and a signalling protocol.
 The invocation information includes specific information about the traffic characteristics required for the flow, e.g. data rate.
-The network will indicate if the service invocation was successful or not, and may also inform the application if there is a service violation, either by the application's use of the service, or if there is a network failure - before the service invocation can succeed, the network must determine if it has enough resources to accept the service invocation.
+The network will indicate if the service invocation was successful or not, and may also inform the application if there is a service violation, either by the application's use of the service, or if there is a network failure

+• before the service invocation can succeed, the network must determine if it has enough resources to accept the service invocation.
 This is the job of admission control that uses the information in the service invocation, plus knowledge about the other service requests it is currently supporting, and determines if it can accept the new request.
 The admission control function will also be responsible for policing the use of the service, making sure that applications do not use more resources than they have requested.
-This will typically be implemented within the routers - once a service invocation has been accepted, the network must employ mechanisms that ensure that the packets within the flow receive the service that has been requested for that flow.
+This will typically be implemented within the routers

+• once a service invocation has been accepted, the network must employ mechanisms that ensure that the packets within the flow receive the service that has been requested for that flow.
 This requires the use of scheduling mechanisms and queue management for flows within the routers